har-in-air/ESP32_IMU_BARO_GPS_VARIO/README.md

 ## Hardware
 I used a ublox compatible gps module from Banggood.
 Not a great choice, it was expensive, and the smaller patch antenna meant that it doesn't get a fix in my apartment, while other cheaper modules do (with a larger patch antenna).
 Plus, it doesn't save configuration settings to flash or eeprom.
 So it needs to be configured on  initialization each time.

 I've uploaded a screenshot of an alternative ublox m8n compatible module from Aliexpress that seems to be a better option.
 Cheaper, larger patch antenna, and with flash configuration save.
-I don't have one myself, am assuming the advertising is correct :-D. Note that we're trying to use  the highest fix rate possible (for future integration into the imu-vario algorithm) and the documentation indicates that this is possible only when you restrict the module to one GPS constellation (GPS), rather than GPS+GLONASS  or GPS+GLONASS+BEIDOU.
+I don't have one myself, am assuming the advertising is correct :-D. Note that we're trying to use  the highest fix rate possible (for future integration into the imu-vario algorithm) and Ublox documentation indicates that this is possible only when you restrict the module to one GPS constellation (GPS), rather than GPS+GLONASS  or GPS+GLONASS+BEIDOU.
 So don't waste your time looking for cheap multi-constellation modules.

 ## Issues